 In 24 hours, we can experience many different emotions: joy, sadness, guilt, frustration, boredom, excitement, and many others.
 Next time you feel a sudden change in your emotional state, notice what it feels like in your body.
 Even a brief moment of mindfulness can help you to remain calm, instead of reacting on autopilot.

 When we spend our days rushing from task to task, and from moment to moment, we end up rushing through our one and only life.
-Practicing mindfulness can help you to appreciate the little moments – the everyday joys and struggles that add up to a happy and whole life.
+Engaging in these short and simple mindfulness activities for adults can help you to appreciate the little moments – the everyday joys and struggles that add up to a happy and whole life.